 They’ve done it again.
-After a journey of nearly seven months, the Perseverance rover teams successfully guided their intrepid traveler to a pinpoint landing inside Jezero Crater on Mars on February 18, 2021.
+After a journey of nearly seven months for the Perseverance rover, the Navigation and Entry, Descent and Landing teams successfully guided their intrepid traveler to a pinpoint landing inside Jezero Crater on Mars on February 18, 2021.

 And within minutes of the landing, Perseverance sent back two images from the front and rear Hazard Avoidance Cameras, revealing its surroundings on the Red Planet.

 In the coming decades, a number of missions are planned for Mars, which include proposals to send astronauts there for the first time.
 This presents numerous logistical and technical challenges, ranging from the sheer distance to the need for increased protection against radiation.
 At the same time, there is also the difficulty of landing on the Red Planet, or what is referred to as the “Mars Curse“.